3.6 Family 2 of analysis : Study the response of varieties under selection over several environments

 Here it is on thousand kernel weight (tkw)

-By default, model_bh_GxE
+By default, model_bh_GxE returns posteriors for

-\(\alpha_i\) (return.alpha = TRUE
+\(\alpha_i\) (return.alpha = TRUE),

-\(\sigma_{\alpha}\) (return.sigma_alpha = TRUE
+\(\sigma_{\alpha}\) (return.sigma_alpha = TRUE),

-\(\beta_i\) (return.beta = TRUE
+\(\beta_i\) (return.beta = TRUE),

-\(\sigma_{\beta}\) (return.sigma_beta = TRUE
+\(\sigma_{\beta}\) (return.sigma_beta = TRUE),

-\(\theta_j\) (return.theta = TRUE
+\(\theta_j\) (return.theta = TRUE),

-\(\sigma_{\theta}\) (return.sigma_theta = TRUE
+\(\sigma_{\theta}\) (return.sigma_theta = TRUE) and

-\(\sigma_{\epsilon}\) (return.sigma_epsilon = TRUE
+\(\sigma_{\epsilon}\) (return.sigma_epsilon = TRUE).

-You can also get \(\epsilon_{ij}\) with return.epsilon = TRUE
+You can also get \(\epsilon_{ij}\) with return.epsilon = TRUE.

-By default, DIC is not display, you may want this value to compare to other model (DIC = TRUE
+By default, DIC is not display, you may want this value to compare to other model (DIC = TRUE).

 DIC criterion is a generalization of the AIC criterion that can be used for hierarchical models (Spiegelhalter et al. 2002).